Former Officer Charged With George Floyd’s Death Files Motion to Dismiss Charges

-The lawyers for the former police officer charged with George Floyd’s death has asked a court to dismiss the charges against their client.
+The lawyers for the former police officer charged with George Floyd’s death have asked a court to dismiss the charges against their client.

 In a motion to the court, lawyers for former Minneapolis police officer Derek Chauvin on Friday argued that there was a lack of probable cause supporting the offenses he had been charged with.